explosion-mental/sxiv/README.md

 Base fork is [qsmodo fork](https://github.com/qsmodo/sxiv/commits/master) , which I liked but needed to make changes.

-Really usefull repo [0ion9 fork](https://github.com/0ion9/sxiv) , which is to complicated for me to understand.
+Really usefull repo [0ion9 fork](https://github.com/0ion9/sxiv) , which is too complicated for me to understand.

 # Contribute!
 - What's the best position/intuitive (preferably not with Shift) for some actions on sxiv?
+- Write about interesting features!

 # TODO
 - Load all frames from TIFF files.
 We have to write our own loader for this to